-2. The church say the sexual act belongs inside marriage.
+2. The church says the sexual act belongs inside of marriage.

-3: Current laws in many countries (divorce laws, custody laws, domestic violence laws) make it more risky than before for men to get married.
+3: Current laws in many countries (divorce laws, custody laws, domestic violence laws) make it riskier than before for men to get married.

 4. Today’s society frowns less on women who are willing to sleep around without marriage.
 Consequently, more women willingly sleep around.

 When the church asks men to get married, they are asking them to do something risky, with many potential drawbacks.
 And the primary short-term benefit that men previously had by marrying, could be obtained easily without a wedding ring.

 I humbly suggest the Christian view on sexual morality may be a bigger stumbling block for men than ever before, something they prefer not to heed.
 And this makes them believe that God’s laws are not relevant to the real world.